Takeaways

 1. Starting a Family

-These data are from a 2015 report (the most up-to-date report from USDA) on child expenses.
-Adjusting for inflation, the overall cost per child is more than $266,000 in 2023.
-Consulting with a financial advisor about your financial situation will bring clarity as to whether you are ready to handle these costs.
+These data are from a 2015 report (the most up-to-date USDA report on child expenses).
+Adjusting for inflation, the overall cost per child will be more than $270,000 in 2024.
+Consulting with a financial advisor about your financial situation will clarify whether you are ready to handle these costs.

 A Financial advisor can help you create a financial plan and break down the total cost of children into annual and monthly expenses.
 Raising children is expensive, so managing a budget to keep you on track to meet your financial goals is vital.
 And if you want to keep your current lifestyle, you need to consult with your financial advisor about how to make more money and decrease your expenses.